 This election must be made no later than 31 January following the end of the tax year during which the first capital distribution is made to a UK resident beneficiary after 5 April 2008.
 It should be noted that for these purposes either the provision of living accommodation or the granting of a loan are treated as capital distributions.

-Capital distributions made to beneficiaries will be matched to gains, but these are limited to gains made after 6 April 2008, so there is no retrospective taxation of gains made by an offshore trust before 6th April 2008 which are distributed to beneficiaries after that date.
+Capital distributions made to non-domiciled beneficiaries are matched to gains, but these are limited to gains made after 6 April 2008, so there is no retrospective taxation of gains made by an offshore trust before 6 April 2008 which are distributed to beneficiaries after that date.
 The matching is first made against gains arising in the year, or prior years.
 If there are no such gains then the distribution is matched with gains of subsequent years.

-As foreign source income will in future be matched to benefits received by the settlor, from 6 April 2017 overseas trusts may be able to invest in UK situs assets without triggering a remittance charge on the settlor provided the settlor, his spouse, minor children and grandchildren do not benefit from the investment.
-Under the present rules applying up to 5 April 2017 the settlor is taxed on any income or gains the trust, as a relevant person to the settlor, remits to the UK.
+Under PFSI trust protection, foreign source income is matched to benefits received by the settlor.
+This means that from 6 April 2017 overseas trusts have been able to invest in UK situs assets without triggering a remittance charge on the settlor provided the settlor, his spouse, minor children and grandchildren do not benefit from the investment.

-CGT will not be attributed to the settlor under Section 86 TCGA 1992 unless the settlor is actually domiciled in the UK, or the trust is tainted by further additions by the settlor.
-Instead, the settlor will be taxed on the benefits he receives from the trust – in the same way as any other beneficiary.
+Gains are no longer attributed to the settlor under Section 86 TCGA 1992 unless the settlor is actually domiciled in the UK, or the trust is tainted by further additions by the settlor.
+Instead, the settlor is taxed on the benefits he receives from the trust – in the same way as any other beneficiary.

-Currently capital gains of a trust are matched to all capital distributions made to beneficiaries, wherever they are resident.
-From April 2017 trust gains will no longer be matched to benefits paid to non-resident beneficiaries.
-This will also apply to unmatched benefits made before 6 April 2017 which are subsequently matched to trust gains arising after 5 April 2017.
-There is one exception to this rule, and that is for the year the trust is terminated when gains will be apportioned across resident, and non-resident beneficiaries.
+Until 5 April 2018, capital gains of a trust were matched to all capital distributions made to beneficiaries, wherever they were resident.
+From 6 April 2018 trust gains are no longer be matched to benefits distributed to non-resident beneficiaries.
+This also applies to unmatched benefits made before 6 April 2018 which are subsequently matched to trust gains arising after 5 April 2018.
+There is one exception to this rule, and that is for the year the trust is terminated when gains are apportioned across UK resident, and non-resident beneficiaries.

-New rules are also being introduced to prevent onward gifting of capital distributions.
-Where a capital payment is made to a non- UK resident beneficiary, or a beneficiary who is a remittance basis user who does not remit the distribution to the UK, and within 3 years the beneficiary gives the distribution to a UK resident beneficiary, then the UK beneficiary will be taxed on the gain as if the trust had made the distribution to him at the time the onward distribution is made.
-Where the distribution is transferred between a number of beneficiaries who are not taxable on the gain, then the 3-year time limit applies between each transfer up to the time the benefit is received by the UK resident non-remittance basis user.
+New anti-avoidance rules also came into effect from 6 April 2018 to prevent onward gifting of both income and capital distributions.
+Where a distribution is made to a non- UK resident beneficiary, or a beneficiary who is a remittance basis user who does not remit the distribution to the UK, and that beneficiary subsequently makes directly, or indirectly a gift to a UK resident, then the UK resident may be taxed on the gain as if the trust had made the distribution to him at the time the onward distribution is made.

-The onward gifting rules apply to all such gifts made after 5 April 2017 even where the original distribution from the trust is made before 6 April 2017.
-Accordingly, any onward gifts should be made before 6 April 2017.
+The onward gifting rules apply to gifts made after 5 April 2018 even where the original distribution from the trust was made before 6 April 2018.